Skip to content

 Traditional HTTPS Implementation

-The traditional way to implement HTTPS has always been to buy an SSL Certificate from your web host or domain registrar, validate information with the Certificate Authority, install the SSL through cPanel (typically), make sure your site URL is set as https://www.yourdomain.com and then renew the SSL certificate every year.
+The traditional way to implement HTTPS has always been to buy an SSL Certificate from your web host or domain registrar, validate the information with the Certificate Authority, install the SSL Certificate through cPanel (typically), ensure your site URL is set to https://www.yourdomain.com, and then renew the SSL Certificate every year.

 Let’s Encrypt

-If your web hosting company supports it, Let’s Encrypt is great way to acquire a free SSL and implement HTTPS.
-Let’s Encrypt is a service that issues SSL certificates and eliminates many of the complexities that come with a manual implementation.
+If your web hosting company supports it, Let’s Encrypt is a great way to acquire a free SSL and implement HTTPS.
+Let’s Encrypt is a service that issues SSL certificates and eliminates many of the complexities of manual implementation.

 Sounds great, doesn’t it?
 It is.

 Web administrators generally do not work directly with Let’s Encrypt.
-Instead, they work through a web host company who offers this option and already has an API that integrates with it.
+Instead, they work through a web host company that offers this option and already has an API that integrates with it.

-One of our preferred hosting providers, SiteGround, offers a Free SSL for web hosting customers through Let’s Encrypt.
+One of our preferred hosting providers, SiteGround, offers free SSL certificates for web hosting customers through Let’s Encrypt.

 Cloudflare